lazy-eggplant/vs.templ/README.md

 > Documentation is an ongoing effort.

 `vs-templ` is a simple preprocessor for XML files.
-It can be used statically generate new files from a template definition and a data source.
+It can be used to statically generate new files from a template definition and a data source.
-Static templates can be seen as extremely simple programs serialized in XML which are interpreted by this preprocessor. \
+Static templates can be seen as extremely simple programs serialized in XML which are interpreted by this preprocessor.
 They consume input data (also XML) to generated output XML.

 Details about the syntax & supported features are covered in a [dedicated page](./docs/syntax.md), or you might want to check some of the [examples](./examples/).